intra2net/avocado-i2n/doc/api/README.rst

 You can easily distinguish among all manual and automated steps by looking at the test IDs.
 The manual steps contain “m” in their short names while automated steps contain “a”.
-Cleanup tests contain “c” and “b” is reserved for duplicate tests due to multiple variants of their setup.
-If you include only one *run* the tests executed within the run step will not contain any letters but if you include multiple *run* steps, in order to guarantee we can distinguish among the tests, they will contain “n” (with “s” for the shared root test for scanning all test dependencies and also “r” for an object-specific root or creation, “p” and “q” for preinstall and install test nodes).
-The typical approach to do this test tagging is in order of test discovery, i.e. 0m1n1a2 stands for the test which is the second automated setup of the test which is the first test in a run step m1 and first run n1.
+Cleanup tests contain “c” and “d” is reserved for duplicate tests due to multiple variants of their setup.
+If you include only one *run* the tests executed within the run step will not contain any letters but if you include multiple *run* steps, in order to guarantee we can distinguish among the tests, they will contain “n” (with “s” for the shared root test for scanning all test dependencies and also “r” for an object-specific root or creation, “p” and “q” for preinstall and install test nodes), and finally “b” for autogenerated ephemeral nodes.
+The typical approach to do this test tagging is compound and specifically in order of test discovery, i.e. 0m1n1a2 stands for the test which is the second automated setup of the test which is the first test in a run step m1 and first run n1.
 These IDs are also used in all graphical descriptions of the Cartesian graph used for resolving all test dependencies.

 **Note**: The order of regular (run/main) tests is not always guaranteed.
 Also, missing test numbers represent excluded tests due to guest variant restrictions (some tests run only on some OS, hardware, or vms in general).

+More details regarding the configuration necessary for creating the graph is available in the test development documentation but the essential ones are the *check*, *get*, *set*, and *unset* routines with additional parameters like

+-  \**_state\* - A vm state to perform the routine on
+-  \**_type\* - Type of the vm state: “on” or “off”
+-  \**_mode\* - Behaviors in case of present/absent setup defined above
+-  \**_opts\* - Secondary options, currently available ones are:

+   -  “check_opts=print_pos=yes/no print_neg=yes/no” to decide whether
+      to print positive or negative outcomes from the check
+   -  “get_opts=switch=on/off” to generate ephemeral tests and switch retrieved state from an off state to an on state or vice versa

 An *only* argument can have any number of “.”, “..”, and “,” in between variant names where the first stands for *immediately followed by*, the